zhm1995/Catapults_SGD/README.md

 Notebook 4 demonstrates how catapults enhance generalization by promoting AGOP alignment in the index-2 regression task.

-Additional notebooks for the remaining experiments will be added in due course.
+Additional notebooks covering the remaining experiments will be made available soon.

+If you have any questions about reproducing the results presented in the paper, feel free to contact me via email.

 ## Requirements:
 Python 3